 Olde Towne Market, St. George's.
 Every Sunday (until late September), 2-6 pm.

 Bacardi Cup: Bermuda National Match Racing Championship, Royal Bermuda Yacht Club, Hamilton Harbour, Bermuda.
 Sailed in International One Design sloops.

 Annual CD&P Grand Prix cycle race, Front Street.
 Exhilarating competition between some of the world’s best cyclists riding in Bermuda.

-September.
 International Boarding School Fair.
 4:30 t0 7:30 pm.
 Fairmont Hamilton Princess Hotel.

 Beat Retreat.
 Clocktower Parade, Dockyard and Front Street, Hamilton.
 9 pm.
 Always popular with visitors and locals alike, this highly entertaining event features military music, popular show tunes, contemporary composers and marching formations performed by the Bermuda Regiment Band and Corps of Drums and the Bermuda Island Pipe Band and Dancers.

 Multi-national © 2019 by Bermuda Online.
 All Rights Reserved